Institute of the Incarnate Word: Servants of the Lord and the Virgin of Matará

-Founded on March 19, 1988, by Fr.
-Buela, the Servants of the Lord and the Virgin of Matará (SSVM) is the female branch of the Religious Family of the Incarnate Word.
+Founded on March 19, 1988, by Buela, the Servants of the Lord and the Virgin of Matará (SSVM) is the female branch of the Religious Family of the Incarnate Word.
 Sharing the same founder, charisma and spirituality, they are canonically independent from the Institute of the Incarnate Word.
 As of 2018 there were approximately 1,000 members in 35 mission areas.
 They have their own houses of formation and a contemplative branch.

 Third Order

 The Secular Third Order or the lay order of the Family of the Incarnate Word is an association of lay faithful who live in the world while belonging to the religious family.

 Contemplative Branch

-Fr.
 Buela founded the contemplative branch of the Institute of the Incarnate Word in December 1988.
 Ever since, the monks of the Institute have dedicated themselves to prayer, living in community under the same monastery roof and subjecting themselves to a rule and an abbot.

 The monks live a fraternal life during times of recreation.
 As a sign of poverty they wear a simple monastic habit: white sackcloth, a cowl, a leather belt, and a white scapular onto which the shield of the institute is embroidered.